-3.40 The 27A apparatus unit (Fig. 28) has terminals for connection to the 4A System and the customer equipment; put it where there is convenient access to both.
-It should be located indoors where the temperature is always above $32^{\circ}F$.
+3.45 The 27A apparatus unit (Fig. 31) has terminals for connection to the 4A System and the customer equipment; put it where there is convenient access to both.
+It must be located indoors where the temperature is always above 32°F.

 - (a) Remove the cover and mount the base pan assembly of the 27A in the desired location so that terminals A1 and A2 are easily accessible by the customer. - (b) Find out which DSS code is to be used to access the paging system.
-On the 27A, remove the lead corresponding to the code from the numbered push-on terminal where it is stored and insert it into the IN terminal.

-(c) If background music is to be provided, install a 33A voice coupler if one is not already used for music-on-hold (one coupler will serve both functions).
-Connect screw terminals 5 and 6 of the coupler to screw terminals M1 and M2 of the 27A unit (Fig. 22 and 28).
+On the 27A, remove the lead corresponding to the code from the numbered push-on terminal where it is stored and insert it into the IN terminal. - (c) If background music is to be provided, install a 33C voice coupler if one is not already used for music-on-hold (one coupler will serve both functions).
+Connect screw terminals 5 and 6 of the coupler to screw terminals M1 and M2 of the 27A unit (Fig. 24 and 31).
+Connect GRD terminal to building ground.

-(d) If the customer paging system requires a contact closure when the paging occurs, install a KS-16626,L12 relay set per Section 463-120-100.
-Connect the relay coil circuit to screw terminals R1 and R2, and connect a strap between screw terminals R3 and R4. (e) Plug in the system cable or cables.
-Position inserts inside cover to hold cable(s) securely when cover is replaced.
+(d) If the customer paging system requires a contact closure when the paging occurs, install a KS-16626L12 relay set per Section 463-120-100.
+Connect the relay coil circuit to screw terminals R1 and R2, and connect a strap between screw terminals R3 and R4.

-(f) Replace cover.

-(g) Have customer paging system connected to screw terminals A1 and A2.
-After all installation is complete, test the paging system as described in (h).

-(h) After all installation is complete, adjust and test the paging system as described in 3.39, except that loudspeaker output level adjustments are to be made by the customer on the customer's own units.
+- (e) Plug in the system cable or cables.
+Position inserts inside cover to hold cable(s) securely when cover is replaced. - (f) Replace cover. - (g) Have customer paging system connected to screw terminals A1 and A2. - (h) After all installation is complete, adjust and test the paging system as described in paragraph 3.44, except that loudspeaker output level adjustments are to be made by the customer on the customer's own units.
 If the customer paging equipment is not available, a 107A loudspeaker can be substituted temporarily: